 About the Music Commissioners

 The New Mexico Music Commission (NMMC) is an advisory body administratively attached to New Mexico Arts, the State Arts agency and a division of the Department of Cultural Affairs.
-The commission has fifteen members appointed by the Governor.
+The commission, fully staffed, has fifteen members appointed by the Governor.
 Commissioners are unpaid volunteers serving three-year terms renewable at the Governor’s discretion.

 - Advise New Mexico Arts, the Department of Cultural Affairs, other state agencies, and the Governor concerning the protection, promotion and preservation of music and the music industry in New Mexico;